Kochi: Water

 Kochi ranks among India's major seaports, partly due to being one of the safest harbours in the Indian Ocean.
 The port, administered by a statutory autonomous body known as the Cochin Port Trust, offers facilities for bunkering, handling cargo and passenger ships and storage accommodation.
 The port is a complex of three islands, one of which is man-made.

 It also operates passenger ships to Colombo and Lakshadweep.
 Boat services are operated by Kerala Shipping and Inland Navigation Corporation, the State Water Transport Department and private firms from various boat jetties in the city.
 The junkar ferry for the transshipment of vehicles and passengers between the islands are operated between Ernakulam and Vypin, and between Vypin and Fort Kochi.
 However, with the construction of the Goshree bridges (which links Kochi's islands), ferry transport has become less essential.
 The main boat jetties are Ernakulam Main Boat Jetty near Park Avenue, High Court Jetty in Banerjee Road, Embarkation Jetty in Willingdon Island and Fort Kochi Jetty.
-In December 2021, Kochi became India’s first city to have a water metro project.
-The integrated transport system connects 10 islands of Kochi through a network of 15 routes that span 76km and 38 jetties.
+In April 2023, Kochi became India's first city to have a water metro project.
+The Kochi Water Metro is the first water metro project in India and the first integrated water transport system of this size in Asia connects 10 islands of Kochi through a network of 15 routes that span 76 km and 38 jetties.